ibm-cloud-docs/dns-svcs/dns-records.md

 # Managing DNS records
 {: #managing-dns-records}

 DNS records make the connection between human-readable names and IP addresses.
 We cover how to manage DNS records in the following sections.
+Manage DNS records by using the UI, CLI, or API.
 {: shortdesc}

-## Using the {{site.data.keyword.cloud_notm}} console
+## Adding DNS records in the UI
-{: #managing-dns-records-ui}
+{: #adding-dns-records}
 {: ui}

-Manage DNS records from the {{site.data.keyword.cloud}} console, or the API.
-The following sections cover the console usage.

-### Adding DNS records
-{: #adding-dns-records}

 1. From the DNS zones table, click the zone name to which you want to add record(s).
 More details about the selected zone appear.
 2. Click **Add Record** to display a panel where you can create a record.